zacanger/niddesa/text/generated-translations/cullaniddesa/09-sinhala-google.md

 Preached by.

 [APZ 33.12] (# apz33.12) # apz33.12 .ref .apz} "Brahman is the same.
-Nirvana exists.
-There is the path to Nirvana.
-Again, my disciples There are some who are admonished and admonished Absolutely attains Nirvana, but some do not, here
+Nibbana exists.
+There is the path to Nibbana.
+Again, my disciples There are some who are admonished and admonished Absolutely attains Nibbana, but some do not, here
 What do I do?
 Brahman knows the real path and understands the path Preaching.
 Those who follow Him will be redeemed.